-All undergraduate and graduate students, faculty, and staff are all invited to participate.
-Community members who are interested in the art, culture, and music of the region are also welcome.
+All undergraduate and graduate students, faculty, and staff are invited to participate.
+Community members interested in the art, culture, and music are also welcome.
 All participants work together to make music while utilizing and expanding their own personal skills.
-There are no requirements regarding prior musical background required to participate in the ensemble.
+No requirements regarding prior musical background are required to participate in the ensemble.